-&lt;sup>1The Secondary Teaching Area for this program must be Mathematics, Biology, Chemistry of Earth Science.
+The Secondary Teaching Area for this program must be Mathematics, Biology, Chemistry or Earth Science.
 A Secondary Teaching Area in Chemistry or Earth Science will require an additional 3 credit hours.

-&lt;sup>2Students selecting Mathematics as the Secondary Teaching Area take MATH 270 and MATH 301 instead of MATH 105 and 210.

-Students selecting any area of science as the Secondary Teaching Area must take BIOL 101.
+Students selecting Mathematics as the Secondary Teaching Area take MATH 270 and MATH 301 instead of MATH 105 and 210.
+Students selecting any area of science as the Secondary Teaching Area must take BIOL 110.